Curriculum

 When do we need bloodwork and other laboratory tests to make an accurate assessment of a client?
 Kat walks you through some of the most common tests and what they reveal and shares tips for interacting with other licensed medical providers.

 Online practice platforms provide herbal practitioners with many tools to streamline their practice and keep them organized.
-Camille gives you an overview of several platforms and how to use them for SOAP notes, booking appointments, sharing resources, filling herb orders, collecting payments, etcC.
+Plus an overview of several platforms and how to use them for SOAP notes, booking appointments, sharing resources, filling herb orders, collecting payments, etcC.

 Herbalists constantly educate about herbalism through newsletters, social media posts, websites, and one-to-one client interactions.
 You’ll learn how to hone your “elevator pitch,” write a dynamic bio and create resources to support your practice.
 We’ll also give tips for writing for the web and explore the joys and challenges of public speaking and teaching.